sarahrmoeller/HoardingDisorderScripts/DATA_CLEANING.md

 ```
 Without doing this, the regex that finds timestamps will not be able to
 identify the timestamp with it being "attached" to word characters.

-#### Fix Specific Line in Document 3001_039.txt

-We just change "Interviewer:Right" to "Interviewer: Right" in this document.
-This is necessary for speaker label detection, as the regex that detects speaker labels assumes that they are separated from the next word via whitespace.
-As far as we could tell, this was the only instance of this mistake happening across the data (yes, we checked this multiple times).